-Our support and training teams are on the front lines, interacting with customers each day.
-We polled the team and identified three of the most frequently requested items over the past several weeks.
+Our support and training teams are interacting with Needles customers each day and are intimately familiar with the most commonly asked questions.
+With this in mind, we polled the group and identified three of the most frequently requested items over the past several weeks.
 Check out the information below, and see if you’ve had any similar questions!

 1. What’s the best way to generate form Letters, Pleadings, and PDF’s from Needles?